-If you’re right handed, and hitting a forehand volley, bring your left hand in towards your stomach.
-If you want, you can actually use your off hand to help keep your right elbow in by placing your left hand under your right elbow.
+If you’re right-handed, and hitting a forehand volley, bring your left hand in towards your stomach.
+You can actually use your off-hand to help keep your right elbow in by placing your left hand under your right elbow.

 This is actually how pros teach this technique.
-So, for good practice, use your off hand to keep your dominant hand’s elbow tucked in right.
-This exercise will keep you from coming out wide and swinging.
+So, for good practice, use your off-hand to keep your dominant hand’s elbow tucked in.
+This exercise will keep you from coming out wide and over-swinging.

-Once this becomes second nature, you can release your elbow but it's not a bad idea to let your off hand drift under your elbow so that your muscle memory takes over and you know to keep your elbows in.
+Once this becomes second nature, you can release your elbow.
+But, it’s not a bad idea to let your offhand drift under your elbow so that your muscle memory takes over.

-Their off hand isn’t grabbing their elbow (not anymore) but it's there as a reminder.
-Feel free to do either as you learn good form.
+Their off-hand isn’t grabbing their elbow (not anymore) but it’s there as a reminder.
+Feel free to try this as your learning the shot.

-During a backhand volley, your hitting hand’s elbow is tucked in by your hip bone still but your non-dominant hand should be bent and the elbow up almost mirroring the movement and angle of your racquet head.
+During a backhand volley, your hitting hand’s elbow is tucked in by your hip bone still.
+Plus, your non-dominant hand should be bent and the elbow up almost mirroring the movement and angle of your racquet head.